Disclaimer: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon.com, at no extra cost to you – read more.

 - Connect the device to a source of 12-volt power.
 The vast majority of GPS speedometers need some sort of ground connection and two 12-volt power connections.
 One of these connections is used for the backlight, and the other is important for running the actual device.
 Usually, the other instruments on your boat will already be connected to good power sources, which your speedometer can share.

-Pitot Tube Speedometers
+How to Install Pitot Tube Speedometers

 Pitot tube speedometer installation is a bit more complicated than GPS model installation, but it’s not impossible.
-This is what you need to do:

 - Drill a hole in your instrument panel to mount the speedometer display.
 Follow the device’s instruction manual to ensure you’re drilling the correct size hole and securing the mounting bracket appropriately.

 - Determine what route your pressure tube will take in your boat.
 The speedometer display is connected to the pitot using a stiff tube that can transfer water pressure from the pitot to the display’s sensor.
-The tube itself has to be downward sloping at all times because any sags int the tube can cause water to collect inside and mess with the instrument’s accuracy.
+The tube itself has to be downward sloping at all times because any sags in the tube can cause water to collect inside and mess with the instrument’s accuracy.

 - Decide where on the transom you will mount the pilot tube.
 The pitot tube should sit somewhere that’s clear of all potential sources of damage, such as rudders, propellers, trim tabs, and strakes.
 The pitot tube’s tip should be at least two inches below the hull.